Dr Vladimir Gubala

 - +44 (0)1634 20 2952

 Dr Vladimir Gubala obtained his B.Sc. and M.Sc. degrees in organic chemistry from the Slovak University of Technology, Bratislava, in 1999 and 2001 respectively.
 He then moved to the University of Puerto Rico, Rio Piedras, where in 2006 he received his Ph.D. in chemistry.
 His research focused on novel nanostructures based on self-assembly of 8-aryl-2'-deoxyguanosine analogues.
 After a postdoctoral position at the University of Florida, he joined the research team at the Biomedical Diagnostics Institute (BDI) at Dublin City University (DCU) in 2007.
 He worked at BDI for nearly 5 years, managing a group of scientists working on novel surface chemistry approaches for the design of low cost diagnostics platforms.
 During this time he remained involved with DCU as an associated faculty member and is currently co-supervising a postgraduate student as part of a Research Frontiers Award received in 2011 from Science Foundation of Ireland.
 Vladimir has developed a number of collaborations with industrial partners, his publication record exceeds 30 peer reviewed articles, one book chapter and he is listed as a lead inventor on two patents.
-He started his appointment as a lecturer at the Medway School of Pharmacy, University of Kent in January 2012.back to top
+He started his appointment as a lecturer at the Medway School of Pharmacy in January 2012 and is a member of the NANOVAC consortium.back to top

 The main objectives of our research are: